Community College of Aurora

 The Community College of Aurora (CCA) is a public community college in Aurora, Colorado.
 It is part of the Colorado Community College System.
 CCA serves over 10,000 students annually at its CentreTech Campus in Aurora; Lowry Campus at the former Lowry Air Force Base; and through online classes.

+History

 Efforts to establish a college in Aurora began with a group of Aurora citizens in the early 1950s with the college founded in 1983.

+In 2017, the college was placed on a censure list issued by the American Association of University Professors after what they claimed was an improper firing of an instructor.

 Accreditation

 Community College of Aurora is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.